 A small amount of Miscellany completes the collection.
 There is a set of index cards of unknown purpose (perhaps Krasner's own inventory of his papers?), and three spiral notebooks filled with Krasner's notes on music, music programs, and so on.

 Alphabetical by type of material.

 See also the Louis Krasner Collection of Bookplates and Ephemera.
-For recordings of Krasner's performances please search the Classic Catalog or contact the repository listed above for a complete listing.
+For recordings of Krasner's performances please search SUMMIT, our main catalog or contact the repository listed above for a complete listing.
 The Syracuse University Archives is the repository of material related to Krasner's teaching activities in the School of Music.

 Other Louis Krasner papers are held by Harvard University and the New England Conservatory.

 Eberhart, Richard, 1904-2005.